Bela Tarr (Hungary, 1955) was one of the greatest filmmakers of the

 It is now morning.
 If this is all reality, Janos has not slept in two days.

-Janos is reading about the mob attack in book sitting in what appears to
+Janos is reading about the mob attack in a discarded notebook sitting in what appears to

 be a looted warehouse.